5 Tips to Get Your Credit Mortgage-Ready

 If you’re considering buying a house, you’ll want to make sure your credit is healthy enough to qualify for a mortgage and at a good interest rate.
-Here are five tips from Rocket HQ to help you understand your credit and how you can impact it, so you’re ready well before you get to the closing table.
+Here are five tips to help you understand your credit and how you can impact it, so you’re ready well before you get to the closing table.

 1. Maintain a Credit History

 Credit accounts are like wine—the older, the better.
 Your length of credit history determines roughly 15% of your credit score and refers to how long your accounts have been open.
 The longer your credit accounts have been open, the more time you’ll have had to demonstrate your ability to pay back money that you owe.

 There isn’t much you can do to change credit history in the short-term, but keeping older accounts will help to build your credit history.
 It’s also important that you keep them active!
 If you don’t use one of your credit cards often, a good trick is to set up a small recurring subscription fee on that card.